 6. Sumo Logic

-Sumo Logic is an observability solution with strong focus on working with logs and it does that very well.
+Sumo Logic is a cloud monitoring software with a strong focus on working with logs and it does that very well.
 With tools like LogReduce and LogCompare you can not only view the logs from a given time period but also reduce the volume of data you need to analyze or even compare periods to find interesting discrepancies and anomalies.
-Combining that with metrics and security gives a great tool that will fulfill the observability needs for your environment.
+Combining that with metrics and security gives a great tool to monitor your environment.

 - Log analysis with the LogReduce algorithm allows clustering of similar messages and LogCompare lets you compare data from two time periods.